Elevation: 9,660 ft

 East Face/South Ridge, Class 2+

-From the convergence of Firebox Creek and Sawmill Creek at 7,950 feet, bushwhack N out of the Sawmill Creek drainage and onto a face.
-Once on the base of the face, bushwhack NW then W up to the South Ridge of Peak 9660.
-The terrain on the East Face is rocky and is clogged with blowdown and new growth pines.
+From the convergence of Firebox Creek and Sawmill Creek at 7,950 feet, bushwhack north out of the Sawmill Creek drainage and onto a face.
+Once on the base of the face, bushwhack northwest then west up to the south ridge.
+The terrain on the east face is rocky and is clogged with blowdown and new growth pines.
 This is a tiresome, seemingly endless, struggle.
-Once on the South Ridge, scramble N up the ridge for a good ½ mile through some rocky ridge outcrops (early), blowdown, and embedded talus.
-There are a few short sections of easy gravel/pine duff, but not much.
+Once on the south ridge, scramble north up the ridge for a good ½ mile through some rocky ridge outcrops (early), blowdown, and embedded talus.
+There are a few short sections of easy gravel/pine duff but not much.

-The final push to the summit is a dogleg L/W to the true summit area.
+The final push to the summit is a dogleg left/west to the true summit area.
 Peak 9660 has two potential summits.
-The East Summit is a large boulder or two hidden among fir bushes on a ridge crest with pine trees nearby.
-The West Summit is an open, rocky outcrop/hump with a small cairn on it.
-The West Summit is probably the high point, but it’s a close call.
+The east summit is a large boulder or two hidden among fir bushes on a ridge crest with pine trees nearby.
+The west summit is an open, rocky outcrop/hump with a small cairn on it.
+The west summit is probably the high point, but it’s a close call.

-Same as for the East Face/South Ridge Route.
+Same as for the east face/south ridge.
 This is the final leg of a loop route that begins and ends along Sawmill Canyon Road.

-Finally, reach a flat field of sagebrush at the base of the South Ridge.
-Go R/W here to intercept the Smithie Creek Trail.
+Finally, reach a flat field of sagebrush at the base of the south ridge.
+Go right/west here to intercept the Smithie Creek Trail.
 Cruise down this old road to reach a signed road/trail junction.
-Go R/W at this junction and cross Smithie Creek on a vehicle bridge.
+Go right/west at this junction and cross Smithie Creek on a vehicle bridge.
 Soon after that, reach the road closure gate at the top of FSR-101/Sawmill Canyon Road.
 Hike down FSR-101 to your parked vehicle.